tzamalisp/cross-ai-lib/README.md

 In The 25th Annual International Conference on Mobile Computing and Networking, pp. 1-15.
 2019.
 ```

+## Text Mining

+Regarding text mining, a series of methods, algorithms and visualization techniques have been
+implemented.

+### Processing Text

+Processing text:

+*

+Features Extraction:

+*

 ## Citing Cross-AI

-If you use Cross-AI library in your research, please use the following BibTeX entry:
+If you use CrossAI library in your research, please use the following BibTeX entry:

 ```
 @misc{